 The whole point of guest blogging as a link-building tactic is to get your writing published on legit blogs for free.
 If you want a high percentage of bloggers to accept your guest posts, you need to focus on quality over quantity.
 Failure to do this will make it more challenging to get published, even on smaller blogs.

 Building a portfolio of awesome articles published on well-known industry blogs will also help you move forward.
-If you’ve already done this, use them as validation in your outreach emails.
+If you’ve already done this, use them as validation in your guest post outreach emails.
 This might even help you get the green light from blogs that usually decline guest posts.

 Essentially, your goal is to invest more time into the quality of your content.
 This will make the remainder of the guest blogging process much easier.
 Additionally, having better content and leveraging it can level up your email deliverability dramatically.